cloudmesh/cloudmesh-cloud/documentation/source/vm.md

 environment, software, and other required tools in these running nodes.
 Finally, an experiment could be executed in running nodes by sending the commands from **cm4** platform.
-Meanwhile, we embed the NoSQL database **MongoDB** into project for managing the nodes and experiments.
+Meanwhile, we embed the NoSQL database **MongoDB** into cm4 for managing the nodes and experiments.

 ## Providers *cm4* could access

-In this project, we are using the python library [**Apache Libcloud**](https://libcloud.apache.org) to interact with cloud service providers.
-Currently, in the **cm4** project, we could
+We are using the python library
+[**Apache Libcloud**](https://libcloud.apache.org) to interact with cloud service providers.
+Currently, in the **cm4**, we could
 access:

 * [**AWS**](https://aws.amazon.com)